-Always on the lookout for new trends, Tonfisk’s special feature is the merging of porcelain and wood in tableware and interior decoration items.
+Always on the lookout for new trends, Tonfisk stands out by merging porcelain and wood in its tableware and interior decoration items.
 The inventive and appealing design comes hand in hand with functionality.

 “The wooden part of our products is not just for decorative purposes; there is always a reason why it’s used,” said co-founder Brian Keaney.
 “For example, the wooden portion acts as insulation, keeping the drink warm without letting your hands burn.”

 What does coffee have to do with sneakers?
 Well, this Finnish sneaker brand founded by two entrepreneurs of Vietnamese origin, who recently made it to the Forbes 30 Under 30 list, is turning used coffee ground and recycled plastic into fashionable sneakers.